Vyral/sandy-eagon-blog/_posts/2019-08-16-why-you-should-love-on-your-appliances.md

 **Our motto is “Making lives better.”** Part of that is helping you live in your home for a longer time and feel better about it.
 Have you loved your appliances lately?
 Grab a vacuum, grab a rag.
 These little things make them and you love each other for a longer time.

-If you have any questions for me about buying or selling a home, don’t hesitate to give me a call or send me an email.
+If you want to be in a home that makes you excited to clean those spots under the fridge and stove, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.